Skip to content

 Analyze the response

-You will see the following response received by your HTTP Client:
+You will see the following response received to your HTTP Client.

 {